baskarceg/enter-capstone/README.md

    "message":"Bad Request"
 }

-POST '/questions/search'
+POST '/actors'

-- It returns questions based on a search term.
-It returns all the questions questions for which the search term is a substring of the question.
+- Posts a new actor to the database
 - Request Arguments: None
-- Request Body : contains the search_term
+- Request Body : contains the name, age and gender.

-Example
-{'searchTerm':'you'}
-- Returns:
+- Sample Body

+    {
+    "name":"Vijay",
+    "age":46,
+    "gender":"Male"
+    }

+Please not that the release_date should be in "yyyy-mm-dd" format

+- Returns: Returns Success or 400 error based on if the insert is successful

 If success

-questions - the list of objects that has the search term as the substring total_questions - total number of questions that matches the criteria

 {
-  "questions": [
-    {
-      "answer": "Edward Scissorhands",
-      "category": 5,
-      "difficulty": 3,
-      "id": 6,
-      "question": "What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?"
-    },
-    {
-      "answer": "The Palace of Versailles",
-      "category": 3,
-      "difficulty": 3,
-      "id": 14,
-      "question": "In which royal palace would you find the Hall of Mirrors?"
+  'success':True
 }
-  ],
-  "success": true,
-  "total_questions": 2
-}

-If failure
+If error

 {
    "success":False,